Introduction to Residential Land Subdivision Planning & Design

 • Civil construction & engineering process for basic subdivision.

-• Dealing with local government, utilities & services.
+• Dealing with local government, utilities & services and satisfaction of subdivision conditions.

 • Managing construction risk.